NarcisseChangom/BLAs-Migration-repo/README.md

  - Fourth, To match the migration data format, we transform the BLA data by identifying the country of origin, the country of destination, and aligning each BLA with the corresponding year in the migration data.
 For instance, a BLA signed between 1970 and 1979 is assigned to t=1980 in the migration dataset.
 For consistency, we classify the country with the lower GDP per capita as the "origin" country and the other as the "destination" country.
 Origin-destination-year cells without a recorded BLA are assumed to have no agreement in place.

-## Clenaning process migration data
+## Clenaning Process migration data
 Migration stock data for 1960, 1970, 1980, 1990, and 2000 are sourced from the World Bank (2022), while data for 2010 and 2020 are drawn from UNDESA (2020), which employs a similar methodology.
 They use information collated from censuses and surveys at destination and origin countries to construct a matrix of bilateral migration stock data from each of the origin countries to each potential destination country.

 The combined data used for analysis in the paper is provided with this repository.
 Users may check out the following sources for the original data: